 Yes, any pool that is capable of containing water 24” or more in depth would require a permit.

 Yes, a building permit is required for all sheds, regardless of size.

 How long is my permit good for?

-In accordance with section R105.5, every permit issued shall become invalid unless the work authorized by such permit is commended with 180 days after its issuance, or if the work authorized by such permit is suspended or abandoned for a period of 180 days after the time the work is commenced.
+In accordance with section R105.5, every permit issued shall become invalid unless the work authorized by such permit is commenced within 180 days after its issuance, or if the work authorized by such permit is suspended or abandoned for a period of 180 days after the time the work is commenced.
 The Building Official is authorized to grant, in writing, one or more extensions of time, for periods of not more than 180 days each.
 The extensions shall be requested in writing and justifiable cause shall be demonstrated.
-Exception: the Building Official shall be permitted to specify an expiration date of not less than 30 days, nor more than 180 days for commencement of work under permits issued to abate unsafe conditions pursuant to Section R115 of this code.
+Exception: the Building Official shall be authorized to specify an expiration date of not less than 30 days, nor more than 180 days for commencement of work under permits issued to abate unsafe conditions pursuant to Section R115 of this code.
 Work performed under such permits shall be completed as expeditiously as possible.

 Can I perform all the work on my own house?

 Yes, according to Connecticut General Statute section 20-340(11) persons engaged in the installation, maintenance, repair and service of glass or electrical, plumbing, fire protection sprinkler systems, solar, heating, piping, cooling and sheet metal equipment in and about single-family residences owned and occupied or to be occupied by such persons; provided any such installation, maintenance and repair shall be subject to inspection and approval by the Building Official of the municipality in which such residence is located and shall conform to the requirements of the State Building Code.